 Jessa Gibboney is a writer and storyteller living in Pittsburgh, Pennsylvania.
-Sharing stories nourish her soul.
+Sharing stories nourishes her soul.
 She was hooked at eighteen.
 Jessa's mother kept a daily journal of her senior year of high school; and to this day, it is a cherished gift.
-Reading her journey through another's words was not only therapeutic, it gave concrete purpose to once common moments.
+Reading her journey through another's words was not only therapeutic, it gave purpose to once common moments.
 The documentation ends with this:

 “This is the end of my journal entries.
 Maybe you’ll choose to continue the journal with your own thoughts.”

-Jessa has been a storyteller ever since.
+Jessa did continue.
+She has been a storyteller ever since.

 Jessa's first print short essay, wonder preserved, appeared in Holl & Lane Magazine in October 2017.
 This essay beautifully tied a quality of her husband to a vintage silk kimono.

-Also set to release this year, Jessa will be co-hosting a podcast, Common Hours, with friend and entrepreneur, Cara Berrigan.
+Set to release this year, Jessa will be co-hosting a podcast, Common Hours, with friend and entrepreneur, Cara Berrigan.
 This podcast will explore the beauty of common hours in everyday journeys.
 Each week, they will chat with a new person who is inspired by the words of Henry David Thoreau, advancing confidently in the direction of their dreams.
 Jessa and Cara, much like themselves, want to engage with those in the trenches working toward a self-defined way of living, A great deal can be learned from observing one's journey while still in it.

 Jessica (Jessa) Gibboney